davidfowl/Micronetes/README.md

    - RPC
    - HTTP
 - Abstract the idea of a service address.
-- Explore what it means to run a multi-project application locally.
+- Explore what it means to run a the microservice application locally (multiple projects with service discovery)
 - Explore what it means to deploy this application to kubernetes without changes to the code and have it just work.

 The core interface for client -> service communication the `IClientFactory<TClient>`: